 Consider Negotiating Other Perks

 A pay raise is not the only negotiable benefit you should strive for, especially during a time of health and financial crisis.
-Remote work, for one, has become the norm during the pandemic, and in the process, it has saved people time and money normally reserved for travel, food, and other expenses.
-And since working from home, even part-time, will likely continue to be standard for many businesses post-COVID-19, having work flexibility—and the financial benefits and improved work-life balance it could potentially provide—should be a negotiation priority.
+Remote work, for one, has become the norm during the pandemic.
+In the process, it has saved people time and money normally reserved for travel and other expenses.
+Working from home, even part-time, will likely continue to be standard for many businesses.
+Having work flexibility—and the financial benefits and improved work-life balance it could potentially provide—should be a negotiation priority.

 Another intangible, the expert noted, is negotiating for information, which could lead to a raise in the future.
 Christian suggested that you can create an if/then proposition by saying to your boss, “If you see these specific metrics, then would you be comfortable giving me a raise?”